zshipko/zenon-build/README.md

 # zenon: C build tool of the 21st century

-An experimental build system for the C family of languages (with partial support for other languages)
+An experimental build system and script runner for the C family of languages (maybe a few others)

-Languages:
-- C: full
-- C++: full
-- OCaml: partial
-- Haskell: partial